Lower Hudson Education Coalition

 Welcome to LHEC

 Established in 1976, the LHEC is a joint project of the Lower Hudson Council of School Superintendents, Dutchess County School Boards Association, Rockland County School Boards Association and Westchester Putnam School Boards Association.
+In 2024 the organization expanded to include Orange County.
 Our mission is to serve as a regional leadership hub in public education advocacy.

 ADVOCACY PRIORITIES